-In previous studies from our laboratories we have described the symptomatology, clinical course, effects of treatment, and pathological findings in more than 225 adults (aged over 16) with symptomatic hyponatraemia.14 Although the actual incidence of hyponatraemia seems to be similar among men and women," almost all adult patients suffering hyponatraemic brain damage are women.
-Although there are a number of reported paediatric cases of hyponatraemia,10-12 there are few reported cases of death or permanent brain damage among children with this disorder,13 14 and most such children had pre-existing neurological disorders.15-17 Neither the gender distribution nor the incidence of brain damage among children with hyponatraemia is known.
+In previous studies from our laboratories we have described the symptomatology, clinical course, effects of treatment, and pathological findings in more than 225 adults (aged over 16) with symptomatic hyponatraemia.
+Although the actual incidence of hyponatraemia seems to be similar among men and women,29 almost all adult patients suffering hyponatraemic brain damage are women.
+Although there are a number of reported paediatric cases of hyponatraemia, 10-12 there are few reported cases of death or permanent brain damage among children with this disorder,13 14 and most such children had pre-existing neurological disorders.15-17 Neither the gender distribution nor the incidence of brain damage among children with hyponatraemia is known.
 10 12-17 Among children suffering brain damage from hyponatraemia neither the type nor the gender distribution is known.
-We describe both a prospective and a retrospective analysis of generally healthy children who were electlaylor College of Aedicine, Houston, Texas Carlos Ayus, professor of vedicine ively hospitalised.
-Sixteen children who developed severe symptomatic hyponatraemia either died or suffered permanent brain damage.
-Unlike the situation in adults, both males and females were adversely affected among these children.
+We describe both a prospective and a retrospective analysis of generally healthy children who were elect-

-University of California

-School of Medicine, San

-Francisco, California

-Allen I Arieff, professor of
+University of California School of Medicine, San Francisco, California Allen I Arieff, professor of medicine Cosmo L Fraser, associate professor of medicine

-nedicine

-Cosmo L Fraser, associate

-nofessor of medicine